History of Utah: Vigilante violence

+Other lynchings in Utah territory include multiple instances of mass murder of Native American children, women, and men by White settlers including the Battle Creek massacre (1849), Provo River Massacre (1850), Nephi massacre (1853), and Circleville Massacre (1866).

 20th and 21st century

 Beginning in the early 20th century, with the establishment of such national parks as Bryce Canyon National Park and Zion National Park, Utah began to become known for its natural beauty.
 Southern Utah became a popular filming spot for arid, rugged scenes, and such natural landmarks as Delicate Arch and "the Mittens" of Monument Valley are instantly recognizable to most national residents.
 During the 1950s, 1960s, and 1970s, with the construction of the Interstate highway system, accessibility to the southern scenic areas was made easier.

 Beginning in 1939, with the establishment of Alta Ski Area, Utah has become world-renowned for its skiing.
 The dry, powdery snow of the Wasatch Range is considered some of the best skiing in the world.
 Salt Lake City won the bid for the 2002 Winter Olympics in 1995, and this has served as a great boost to the economy.
 The ski resorts have increased in popularity, and many of the Olympic venues scattered across the Wasatch Front continue to be used for sporting events.
 This also spurred the development of the light-rail system in the Salt Lake Valley, known as TRAX, and the re-construction of the freeway system around the city.

 During the late 20th century, the state grew quickly.
 In the 1970s, growth was phenomenal in the suburbs.
 Sandy was one of the fastest-growing cities in the country at that time, and West Valley City is the state's 2nd most populous city.
 Today, many areas of Utah are seeing phenomenal growth.
 Northern Davis, southern and western Salt Lake, Summit, eastern Tooele, Utah, Wasatch, and Washington counties are all growing very quickly.
 Transportation and urbanization are major issues in politics as development consumes agricultural land and wilderness areas.

-In 2012, the State of Utah passed the Utah Transfer of Public Lands Act in an attempt to gain control over a substantial portion of federal land in the state from the federal government, based on language in the Utah Enabling Act of 1894.
+The State of Utah passed the Utah Transfer of Public Lands Act in 2012 in an attempt to gain control over a substantial portion of federal land in the state from the federal government, based on language in the Utah Enabling Act of 1894.
 The State does not intend to use force or assert control by limiting access in an attempt to control the disputed lands, but does intend to use a multi-step process of education, negotiation, legislation, and if necessary, litigation as part of its multi-year effort to gain state or private control over the lands after 2014.

+During a debate at Utah Valley University on September 10, 2025, conservative political activist Charlie Kirk was assassinated.